Kong/github-action-dist-size-checker/README.md

 Both `errorLimit` and `warningLimit` needs to be specified in megabytes `MB` or kilobytes `KB`.

-- in your yaml wworkflow , after the build step
+- in your yaml workflow , after the build step:

 ```yaml
     - name: Check the bundle sizes